Stolen Sisters: an indigenous tragedy

 Clark Partners cover

-“Prayers to Return Our Sisters” by Loretta Gould, 2019, was the inspiration behind the Clark Partners cover for the 2019 summer edition.
-Clark College Foundation acquired the painting in 2019, and will be presenting it to members of the Cowlitz Indian Tribe in 2020.
-A plaque will be affixed to the frame, expressing our gratitude: In grateful recognition of the Cowlitz Indian Tribe for helping to lead and support our vibrant and diverse community.
+“Prayers to Return Our Sisters” was painted by Mi’kmaq artist Loretta Gould in 2019 for Clark College Foundation.
+The painting was the inspiration behind the Clark Partners cover for the 2019 summer edition.
+The painting was given as a gift to members of the Cowlitz Indian Tribe in 2020.
+A plaque is affixed to the frame expressing our gratitude: In grateful recognition of the Cowlitz Indian Tribe for helping to lead and support our vibrant and diverse community.
 Clark College and Clark College Foundation are honored and proud to be educational partners with the Cowlitz People.